 Are you fascinated by neurology and translational neurosciences?
 Are you interested in research as well as the clinical side?
-Do you want to learn a lot in 10 days, together with students from all over the world?
-Do you want to see what the UMCG, and the city of Groningen have to offer?
+Do you enjoy working together with students from all over the world?
+And do you want to see what the University Medical Center Groningen (UMCG), the University of Groningen and the city of Groningen have to offer?

 Prof. J.D.
 Laman

 Prof. Ir.
 N.M.
 Maurits

 (Bio)medical Students in year 3 or 4 of their University programme